ranjeetha-virdi/Rent_Predictor/README.md

 ![hyperparameter_tuning](https://github.com/ranjeetha-virdi/house_rent_predictor/assets/81987445/c8de8224-7c9d-47b7-b421-58b28d23a1a0)

 ### To Obtain Prediction:
 We will configure a flask server to get the input and then run the prediction on our pickled model file.
-The front end is a HTML webpage, CSS file and JavaScript file to communicate with the web server.
+The front end is built using HTML, CSS and JavaScript to communicate with the web server.

 ![app](https://github.com/ranjeetha-virdi/house_rent_predictor/assets/81987445/c8860861-8853-476c-bb60-d94d5f0c243a)

+## Deploying the ML Model to Production on Amazon EC2 Server.

 We can test the flask server configuration using postman app.